rust-lang/book/src/ch04-02-references-and-borrowing.md

 The scope in which the variable `s` is valid is the same as any function parameter's scope, but we don’t drop what the reference points to when it goes out of scope because we don’t have ownership.
-Functions that take references as arguments instead of the actual values mean we won’t need to return the values in order to give back ownership, since we never had ownership.
+Functions that have references as parameters instead of the actual values mean we won’t need to return the values in order to give back ownership, since we never had ownership.

-We call taking references as function arguments *borrowing*.
+We call having references as function parameters *borrowing*.
 As in real life, if a person owns something, you can borrow it from them.
 When you’re done, you have to give it back.